-DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default
+DMBM665640 - Enforcement action: country court proceedings: the defendant’s response to the claim: defendant does not respond to the claim - judgment in default

-• the defendant, or defendants where there is more than one, has not filed an Acknowledgment of Service ( DMBM665630) or a defence and
+• the defendant, or defendants where there is more than one, has not filed an Acknowledgment of Service (DMBM665630) or a defence

 • the time for filing has expired